A new mining province

 TAXES AND ROYALTIES

 In addition to the taxes outlined above the concession holder of a large scale mining venture must pay the State a royalty of no less than 5 per cent of the value of all sales and no more than 8 per cent for the specific case of gold, silver and copper.
-For medium and small scale mining the royalty is 4 per cent and 3 per cent respectively of the value of all sales, while artisanal mining is not subject to royalties.
+For medium scale mining the royalty is 4 per cent and for small-scale mining the royalty is 3 per cent respectively of the value of all sales, while artisanal mining is not subject to royalties.